lysender/webhook-rs/README.md

 not really worth it since I just need to run the tool once in a while.

 I wrote this tool for a very simple use case:
-- Run the server version of the app on a cloud server
+- Run the server app on a cloud server to accept webhook requests
-- Run the client version of the app locally
+- Run the client app to forward requests to the target app running locally
 - Stop the apps when done

 ## Just give me the EXE!